zohaibwarraich1/Data-Structures-in-Cpp/README.md

 # Data-Structures
 This repository contains a variety of data structures implemented in C++.
 The structure is well-organized into directories, each focusing on different data structures, algorithms, and their respective implementations.
+It includes detailed implementations of trees (like AVL Trees, Binary Search Trees), heaps (Max and Min), stacks, queues, linked lists, and graph algorithms.
+Additionally, the repository features sorting algorithms (such as Merge Sort, Quick Sort, Heap Sort, etc.) and searching techniques.
+Each directory is structured to focus on specific data structures and algorithms, offering practical examples and use cases to reinforce learning.

 ---
 ## Detailed Topics Covered: